huuphuc-nguyen/CSharp-Mini-Game/README.md

 # :video_game:CSharp-Mini-Game:video_game:
 ## I. Description
 This is a console game project within the C# learning module on the Microsoft path.
-You can access the module and tutorial [here].
+You can access the module and tutorial [here](https://learn.microsoft.com/vi-vn/training/modules/challenge-project-create-mini-game/1-introduction).
 ## II.
 How to run the program
 |To execute the program|To debug and view code|
 |------------|:---------------|